leangjia/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

 Mix Mode
    How the vertex group weights are affected by the other vertex group's weights.

-   Replace weights
+   Replace
       Replaces affected weights with the second group's weights.
-   Add to weights
+   Add
       Adds the values of *Group B* to *Group A*.
-   Subtract from weights
+   Subtract
       Subtracts the values of *Group B* from *Group A*.
-   Multiply weights
+   Multiply
       Multiplies the values of *Group B* with *Group A*.
-   Divide weights
+   Divide
       Divides the values of *Group A* by *Group B*.
    Difference
       Subtracts the smaller of the two values from the larger.